The Brooklyn Bedding Bowery Entry-Level Mattress

 Brooklyn Bowery, like all Brooklyn Bedding and DreamFoam Bedding mattresses, is made in America in BB’s own plant in Phoenix, Arizona.

-All Brooklyn Bedding online models are sold only online from the company’s website and on Amazon.
+All Brooklyn Bedding online models are sold online from the company’s website and on Amazon, as well as in 33 stores in Utah and Arizona.
 The mattress is compressed, sealed, rolled, and put into a box for shipping by FedEx Ground.
-It is delivered directly to the customer’s door.
+It is delivered directly to the customer’s door or taken home by the customer from the store – it’ll fit on the back seat of a car.

 Warranty and Sleep Trial